AbishekJL/Edunet_project/README.md

 ### Files in the Repository:

-- `encryption.py`: Script for encoding secret messages into images.
+- `stego.py`: Script for encoding secret and decoding hidden messages into images.
-- `decryption.py`: Script for decoding hidden messages from images.
 - `Steganography.pptx`: PowerPoint presentation detailing the project.
 - `encoded.jpg`: Sample encrypted image with a hidden message.